 First, Santa Clara County – home to San Jose, Cupertino, Sunnyvale, Mountain View, Palo Alto, Los Altos, Santa Clara, Campbell, Los Gatos, Saratoga, Monte Sereno, Milpitas, Morgan Hill, and a number of other cities and towns.
 This area has generally come up in price about 10% since last year, though in March the median sale price is over 14% higher in 2021 than in 2020!
 Homes took about a week less time to sell in March compared to February, but compared to 2020 they’re taking about a half-week less to sell.
 Of course, it hasn’t been even growth.
 While 2020 had a seasonally hot winter, it experienced major changes with the pandemic putting pressure on the market stifling spring activity and creating a sustained high demand with severely low inventory.
 Typical seasonal trends around this time are cooler creating a softer market, but pent up activity is higher than usual driving both prices and the sales to list price ratio above the norm.
 Santa Clara County is heating up for a spring market without experiencing more than a hint of winter cooling earlier this year.

 And the condominium and townhouse report for Santa Clara County:

-This year shows about a 5% drop in sales price for condos and townhomes since last year, and about a 3% dip in median sales price and a stable median list price from last month.
+This year shows about a 11% rise in median sales price for condos and townhomes since last year, and a clear rise in sales price, list price, and active inventory from last month.